kevinoc554/spellbook/README.md

     - Colours across the site were updated (with the help of [WebAim](https://webaim.org/resources/contrastchecker/) Contrast Checker) to ensure there was sufficient contrast between foreground and background colours.
     - The size and spacing of the tap targets in both the Footer and the Table of Contents were increased having been flagged as being too small/close together.
     - The font size of the legal disclaimer in the footer was increased to ensure all text on the site was of a sufficient size.
+    - Ensured that all buttons had accessible names.
 ## Testing of User Stories
 1. As a user, I want to be able to view a list of Spells associated with each Class.
     - The Class Spell List is prominently displayed on all screen sizes.